facebook/react-native-website/docs/flatlist.md

 - `item` (Object): The item from `data` being rendered.
 - `index` (number): The index corresponding to this item in the `data` array.
 - `separators` (Object)

   - `highlight` (Function)
   - `unhighlight` (Function)
   - `updateProps` (Function)
     - `select` (enum('leading', 'trailing'))
     - `newProps` (Object)

+- `accessibilityCollectionItem` (Object):
+  Used by TalkBack to announce the position of the item of a collection (row and column numbers).
+A collection item is contained in a collection, it starts at a given row and column in the collection, and spans one or more rows and columns.
+For example, a header of two related table columns starts at the first row and the first column, spans one row and two columns.
+  - itemIndex
+  - rowIndex The row index at which the item is located.
+  - rowSpan The number of rows the item spans.
+  - columnIndex The column index at which the item is located.
+  - columnSpan The number of columns the item spans.
+  - heading Whether the item is a heading.

 Example usage: